nficano/python-lambda/README.rst

 This is the handler function; this is the function AWS Lambda will invoke in response to an event.
 You will notice that in the sample code ``e`` and ``pi`` are values in a ``dict``.
 AWS Lambda uses the ``event`` parameter to pass in event data to the handler.

-So if for example your function is responding to an http request, ``event`` will be the ``POST`` JSON data and if your function returns something, the contents will be in your http response payload.
+So if, for example, your function is responding to an http request, ``event`` will be the ``POST`` JSON data and if your function returns something, the contents will be in your http response payload.

 Next let's open the ``event.json`` file: